vontainment/v-wordpress-plugin-updater/README.md

 ### To Install On Server
 - Upload the update-api drectorie contents to your webservers webroot.
 - Change webroot to the /public/ directory.
-- Open index.php and set username and password.
+- Open config.php and set username and password.

 ### Manage Update API
 - Login to WebGUI at yourdomain.com/